Tufts-University/.github/profile/README.md

 **Single Sign-On (SSO)**

-The Tufts University (GitHub Organization) is connected to the Tufts Shibboleth SAML Idenity Provider (IdP) for single-sign-on to enforce the use of Tufts credentials to access resources in this organization.
+The Tufts University (GitHub Organization) is connected to the Tufts Shibboleth SAML Identity Provider (IdP) for single-sign-on to enforce the use of Tufts credentials to access resources in this organization.

 **More information**